What is Catalyst?

 - Practice, practice, practice before the event!

 - Be prepared for feedback.
-With some refining, your good idea could be eligible for the Big Pitch Competition (to win money) or even to take to market and start a business!
+With some refining, your good idea could be eligible for pitch competitions (to win money) or even to take to market and start a business!
 Receptivity to constructive feedback is how innovators make it happen.

 - Utilize resources and people on campus who can help you develop a professional-looking prototype.
 Prototypes can be made with inexpensive or free materials and still look professional and polished.